 Are you successful outside of Cuba?

-You have to be very careful with the street reggaeton, the one that people are scary or censured.
-But it's because of the lyrics and the content, especially when children listen to certain topics and then want to be like artists.
-You have to elaborate the issues better, take a little more time, you can not do anything.
+No. You have to be very careful with the street reggaeton, the one that people are scary or more censored.
+Especially for the lyrics and the content, which the children repeat after listening to the songs because they want to be like the artists.
+You have to elaborate the issues better, take a little more time ...
+You can not do anything.

-Is it difficult to continue your career with such competition and after almost two years away?
+Is it difficult to continue your career in a market so saturated and after almost two years away?

 Is fame dangerous?

 Too.
 I played young, at 22 years old.
 Imagine with that age fill places with 10 thousand or 15 thousand people.
 I could not go out, I still feel like I'm in the eye of the hurricane, but you have to know how to live with that and have your feet on the ground, without believing more than anyone because in the end you're there thanks to a public that supports you .
-You have to take care of the fans, take some time with them, take pictures after the concerts ... not everyone does it and that's important.
 Now I live fame in another way, knowing that I have influence over people and maybe I can help them.
-For example, my idea with the video clip of It does not touch me is to donate everything that is collected to people who have suffered accidents and have sequels.
-I want to direct it, inviting real people to tell their story, the accident they had, what dreams they have left to fulfill ...
+My idea with the video clip of It does not touch me is to donate everything that is collected to people who have suffered accidents and have consequences, and I want to direct it myself.

 What was your training?